danielpacak/com.github.danielpacak.jenkins.ci/README.md

-# Jenkins Java API (com.danielpacak.jenkins.ci.client)
+# Jenkins Java API (com.danielpacak.jenkins.ci.core)

 This project is a Java library for communicating with the [Jenkins REST API](https://wiki.jenkins-ci.org/display/JENKINS/Remote+access+API).